masna-ai/mcp-confluence-server/README.md

 - "Find all pages in the DOCS space"
 - "Get the content of page with ID 123456"
 - "Create a new page titled 'Meeting Notes' in the TEAM space with content '<p>Notes from our meeting</p>'"
+- "Update page with ID 123456 to have the content '<p>Updated meeting notes</p>'"
+- "Update the title of page 123456 to 'Revised Meeting Notes'"

 ## License